Supporters of Westerton Library

 The Supporters of Westerton Library (SWeL) is a formally constituted group of local residents, volunteering their time to support our local library, in Westerton - East Dunbartonshire.
 Our aims are to encourage and support use of this important, inclusive local amenity - and to provide help in organizing events, talks, fund-raising and other activities which are directed to support the use and continued presence of the Library - for the positive benefit of all ages and sectors of the Community.

-FREE (but limited number) of Tickets will available to pick up at Westerton Library.
+FREE (but limited number) of Tickets were available to pick up at Westerton Library - or people could just turn up on the night.

 Bookbug Sessions at Westerton Library!